kede, pro.we/us (nonemphatic, includes listener).

 Examples:

-> We are saving the wrasse fish!
+> We are using the circular table.

 More Examples:

-> We use matches to light fires.
+> We use pitchers to put drinks in.

 > We use tongs to pick food.